- Megan Arthur

 Conference Papers and Presentations:

-Arthur M. Global Health Governance in a Pluralistic Actor Landscape: The Role of Philanthropic Foundations.
-12th Pan-European Conference on International Relations, Prague, Czech Republic, Forthcoming 12-15 September 2018.
+Arthur M. Health Governance in a Crowded Actor Landscape: The Role of Philanthropic Foundations.
+12th Pan-European Conference on International Relations, Prague, Czech Republic, 13 September 2018.

 Arthur M. Philanthropic Foundations and Child Undernutrition in India: Understanding Governance Processes.
 Critical Public Health Consequences of the Double Burden of Malnutrition and the Changing Food Environment in South and Southeast Asia, New Delhi, India, 29 March 2018.